 Here is a quick guide on how to get started and let your children make their way into the world of literature.
 If your children are having trouble learning and need a little push in the right direction, this will help them as well!

 Safe Sleep Systems is supported by its audience.
 When you purchase through links on our site, we may earn an affiliate commission, at no additional cost to you.
-Learn moreOpens in a new tab.
+Learn more

 Lead by example

 The most important source of knowledge for your children is already in their lives.
 It’s you.
-If you want your kids to develop or learn anything -a passion for sportsOpens in a new tab., good manners or reading- you have to show them early on the importance of these things.
+If you want your kids to develop or learn anything -a passion for sports, good manners or reading- you have to show them early on the importance of these things.
 It’s not about telling your kids they need to learn how to read because they might not understand it entirely.

 You need to show them how important literature is for you and the world.
 Read every day, speak passionately about books and submerge yourself into literature as well.
 Without even trying, your kids will ask you about books and ask you to read books to them every day.